Travel and hospitality industry's customer register

 Any possible recorded phone conversations, contact history.

-Customers' name and contact details, any possible opt-in or opt-out regarding marketing, information about membership in loyalty programmes, information on future bookings, information about past accommodation bookings or restaurant visits, information required for visa invitations.
+Customers' name and contact details, any possible opt-in or opt-out regarding marketing, information about membership in loyalty programmes, information on future bookings, information about past accommodation bookings or restaurant visits.
 Recordings of phone conversations and contact history.

 The collected data is provided directly by the customer or the system that produced the customer's booking.
 Such systems may include those used by traditional travel agencies, for example, or the systems used by agencies transmitting online bookings.